Ngamiland Council Of Non-Governmental Organisations

 Established in 2008, NCONGO represents an expanding membership of 50 NGOs/CBOs within the Ngamiland district and beyond, concerned with sustainable social and economic development, including but are not limited to conservation and livelihoods.

-NCONGO (Ngamiland Council of Non-Governmental Organizations) holds that the future of Botswana depends on effective and coordinated partnerships between government, NGOs/CBOs and the private sector to address socio-economic issues including the environment, community rights, education and health.
+NCONGO (Ngamiland Council of Non-Governmental Organisations) holds that the future of Botswana depends on effective and coordinated partnerships between government, NGOs/CBOs and the private sector to address socio-economic issues including the environment, community rights, education and health.

 As part of its capacity-building mandate, NCONGO offers workshops covering a wide range of topics that arise from the needs identified through annual capacity assessments carried out within the communities.